 Mondays and Wednesdays from Monday 9th September.

 Introduction.
-Character Synopsis and script read through.
-(BE)
+Character Synopsis and Script read through.
+Concentrating on audition pieces.
+With Brian.

 Sunday 8th September, 2019.